An Efficient Algorithm for Modulus Operation and Its Hardware Implementation in Prime Number Calculation: Methodology

 \subsection{Application to Prime Number Calculation}

-The best way to measure the performance of the hardware algorithm for modulus operation is to use it in a practical application.
+The best way to measure the performance of the novel algorithm for modulus operation is to use it in a practical application.
 In this study, we chose prime number calculation, as it involves repeated modulus operations and is computationally intensive.
 The application calculates all prime numbers up to a given integer.
 For example, if the given integer is 10, the application finds 2, 3, 5, and 7 as prime numbers.
 As the given integer increases, the number of computations required grows significantly.
-Therefore, this application provides an effective means to measure the performance of the new hardware algorithm for modulus operations.
+Therefore, this application provides an effective means to measure the performance of the new algorithm for modulus operations.

-The algorithm in Figure~\ref{fig:algorithm2} was constructed to identify all prime numbers up to a given integer $A$, using only logical and addition operations.
+The pseudocode in Algorithm~\ref{alg:prime_algo} was constructed to identify all prime numbers up to a given integer $A$, using only logical and addition operations.
 Although this prime number finding algorithm may not be the most optimized solution and there may be better alternatives, it is sufficient for measuring the performance of the new modulus finding algorithm.

 The algorithm begins by initializing several variables: $n$ (set to 1) iterate through numbers, \emph{pCount} to count number of primes found, $sel_1$ and $sel_2$ as selection flags, and an empty list \emph{primes} to store the identified prime numbers.
 The algorithm enters \emph{while} loop that continues as long as $n$ is less than $A$.
 When $n$ equals 2, the algorithm identifies it as a prime number, appends it to the \emph{primes} list, and increments \emph{pCount}.
 For numbers greater than 2, the algorithm initializes $i$ to 3 and enters a nested \emph{while} loop that continues as long as $i$ is less than or equal to $n$.